National Association of Social Workers (NASW) Credentials

 • Benefits: Recognition for the unique skills and abilities of social workers in gerontology

-• Field Requirement: Two years of paid supervised experience in an agency or organization in an agency or organization providing treatment to individuals and families affected by medical conditions or physical limitations
+• Field Requirement: Documentation of at least two (2) years (equivalent of 3,000 hours) of paid, supervised, post-MSW social work employment in an agency or organization that provides treatment to individuals and families whose lives are adversely affected by medical conditions or physical limitations.

-• Additional Requirements: Adherence to the NASW Code of Ethics and Standards for Continuing Professional Education, evaluation from an approved supervisor, a reference from an MSW colleague, one of the following: ACSW, DCSW, and/or current state MSW-level license or an ASWB MSW-level exam passing score
+• Additional Requirements: Adherence to the NASW Code of Ethics and the NASW Standards for Continuing Professional Education; a Supervisory Evaluation Form; a confidential reference from an MSW social work colleague; and ONE of the following: a current exam-based state-issued MSW-level license OR a passing score on the ASWB MSW-level exam.
+(ACSW/DCSW may only be used by active-duty military personnel and social workers residing in foreign countries.)

 • Benefits: Recognition for the unique skills and abilities of social workers in health care